 Everybody knows: the so-called social sciences in general and political economics in particular NEVER got anything off the ground.
 Feynman called them cargo cult sciences: “They’re doing everything right.
 The form is perfect. ...
 But it doesn’t work. ...
 So I call these things cargo cult science because they follow all the apparent precepts and forms of scientific investigation, but they’re missing something essential.”#1

-What is needed is a strict SEPARATION between the so-called social sciences and economics.#2 Separation of the subject matter, of course, does NOT exclude cooperation and the exchange of knowledge.
-Economics has to be clearly redefined as system science:
+What is needed is a strict separation between the so-called social sciences and economics.#2 Separation of the subject matter, of course, does NOT exclude cooperation and the exchange of knowledge.
+Economics has to be clearly redefined as systems science:

 - Old definition, subjective-behavioral: Economics is the science which studies human behavior as a relationship between ends and scarce means which have alternative uses.

-- New definition, objective-systemic: Economics is the science which studies how the monetary economy works.
+- New definition, objective-systemic: Economics is the science that studies how the monetary economy works.

 Adorno never understood what profit is#4, whether his understanding of sociology was much better is doubtful.